ashishpatel546/cp-kafka-kafdrop/windows_setup.md

   - Image: `redis:latest`
   - Should run in detached mode

+- **redis-stop**: Stop Redis server

+  - Check if Redis container exists before stopping
+  - If container doesn't exist, display error message
+  - If exists, stop and remove the `redis-local` container
+  - Display confirmation message

 - **redis-cli**: Access Redis CLI
+  - Check if Redis server is running first
+  - If not running, display error message with instructions
-  - Connect to the `redis-local` container
-  - Open interactive Redis CLI session
+  - If running, connect to the `redis-local` container and open interactive Redis CLI session

 ### 5. Profile Management